 - Low Season (November 16 to the end of February) 07:30 to 17:00

-When you arrive at the Humble Administrator’s Garden, head for the left-hand side to the front section.
+Getting Tickets: When you arrive at the Humble Administrators Garden, head for the left-hand side to the front section.
 It’s where you pick up reserved tickets.
 Next, head for the “foreigners” window to buy your tickets.

 You must have your passport with you to buy tickets, but you’ll miss the huge queue of local visitors waiting at the other ticket booths.

 Tip: Whatever you do arrive early!
-This garden is famous throughout China and it gets very busy, so try to arrive as the gates open at 7.30 am.
+Of all of the gardens of Suzhou, this is the most famous throughout China and it gets very busy, so try to arrive as the gates open at 7.30 am.
 That way you can have a leisurely visit and the best chance to take great photos before the hordes descend from 8.30 am onwards.

 How to get to the Garden of the Humble Administrator

-Directions: From Shanghai to Suzhou, take the bullet train from Shanghai Hongqiao Station to Suzhou Railway Station.
+Directions: Between Shanghai and Suzhou, take the bullet train from Shanghai Hongqiao Station to Suzhou Railway Station.
 Then you have two options

 - BUS: take Bus Line 40 to Beiyuan Road and walk southwest for about 250m to the Humble Administrator’s Garden.